UAV-assisted Online Machine Learning over Multi-Tiered Networks: A Hierarchical Nested Personalized Federated Learning

 \section{Introduction}

+{ Traditionally, machine learning (ML) has been managed centrally~\cite{abdulrahman2020survey,wahab2021federated} with the training performed at one location using all of the data.
+However, Internet of Things (IoT) use cases, e.g., autonomous driving, smart manufacturing, and object tracking, have highly distributed datasets that are challenging or sometimes impossible to centralize~\cite{pham2022energy}.
+This has motivated the development of distributed ML, in particular federated learning (FL), techniques~\cite{hosseinalipour2020federated} to distribute model training across devices themselves.
+Though IoT devices are large in number, in many situations they are computationally limited (e.g., low cost wireless sensors)~\cite{jiang2022model} leading to situations where data are highly distributed and cannot be locally processed.}

-{ {The benefits that machine learning (ML) techniques have provided in a plethora of applications are motivating attempts to push this intelligence towards the network edge.
-Several use cases in the Internet of Things (IoT), e.g., autonomous driving, smart manufacturing, and object tracking have inspired the development of distributed ML techniques, in particular federated learning, for conducting model training on the device side~\cite{zhang2019edge,xiao2020toward,hosseinalipour2020federated}. }} Concurrently, unmanned aerial vehicles (UAVs) have been recently incorporated into IoT networks to service applications such as surveillance, aerial base stations, smart agriculture, and search and rescue~\cite{motlagh2016low,zeng2016wireless}.
-Given that UAVs tend to be more powerful than other IoT edge devices, current literature is taking initial steps toward integrating UAVs into distributed ML~\cite{wu20205g,lim2020towards,zeng2020federated,9210077,yang2020privacy}.
-However, these works have mostly focused on implementing the classic federated learning architecture using UAVs, where either (i) the data is assumed to already be stored on the UAVs~\cite{wu20205g,lim2020towards,zeng2020federated,9210077} or (ii) the UAVs replace cellular base stations as the model aggregators~\cite{yang2020privacy}. { {By contrast, in many IoT settings, the data of interest is collected across computationally-constrained, geo-distributed devices.
-To address this, there is a need for a holistic paradigm that integrates UAVs into the intelligent IoT ecosystem, where the UAVs must both efficiently collect data from devices and perform ML model training, which motivates our work.}}
+{ Unmanned aerial vehicles (UAVs) have been recently incorporated into IoT networks to service applications such as surveillance, aerial base stations, smart agriculture, and search and rescue~\cite{rosabal2022minimization}. } { Existing work~\cite{pham2022energy} have employed commercially-available UAVs with attached edge computing systems to act as a computational layer for receiving data from IoT devices and performing data processing tasks.
+Current literature is taking initial steps toward integrating such UAVs into FL~\cite{tu2022incentive,zeng2020federated,9210077,yang2020privacy}, which will be particularly useful for geo-distributed IoT settings with sparse cellular connectivity.
+However, these works have mostly focused on implementing the classic FL architecture using UAVs, where either (i) the data is assumed to already be stored on the UAVs~\cite{tu2022incentive,zeng2020federated,9210077} or (ii) the UAVs simply replace cellular base stations as the model aggregators~\cite{yang2020privacy}.
+These works further have not accounted for the time-evolving nature of data distributions in many IoT settings caused by environmental shifts.
+To address this, we propose a paradigm, depicted in Fig.~\ref{fig:intro_model}, that integrates UAVs and UAV swarms into the intelligent IoT ecosystem, where swarms must travel among the device clusters to efficiently collect measurements and conduct model training across time-varying data distributions.}